amhndu/hugo-website/content/blog/expr.md

         Base class of the AST
     """
 ```
 `Node` serves as the [Abstract Base Class](https://docs.python.org/3/library/abc.html) of the tree nodes.
-Looks rather empty now, but we'll soon extend the interface as well as add common behaviour.
+Looks rather empty now, but we'll be extending it soon.

 Let's add the concrete nodes: